syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Multiple-selection.md

 employeeDetails.Add(new Employee("Joy", "joy.png"));
 employeeDetails.Add(new Employee("Victoria", "victoria.png"));

-//To display the Name set the DisplayMemberPath countryAutoComplete.DisplayMemberPath = "Name";
+//To display the Name, set the DisplayMemberPath countryAutoComplete.DisplayMemberPath = "Name";

-//To display the Image set the ImageMemberPath countryAutoComplete.ImageMemberPath = "Image";
+//To display the Image, set the ImageMemberPath countryAutoComplete.ImageMemberPath = "Image";

 //Add the data source